pintergreg/software-engineering/lectures/02_scrum.md

 - they are also self-managing, meaning they internally decide who does what, when, and how

 ## developers

+- committed to creating any aspect of a usable increment each sprint
+- the specific skills needed by the developers are often broad and will vary with the domain of work
+- developers are accountable for
+    - creating a plan for the sprint, the sprint backlog,
+    - instilling quality by adhering to a definition of done,
+    - adapting their plan each day toward the sprint goal, and
+    - holding each other accountable as professionals

 ## definition of done